 When it comes to comfort, COREtec Plus takes the cake.

-Its built-in underlayment adds all the bounce and insulation you’d get with cork flooring—but without all the bad stuff that actually comes with having floors made of cork.
-If you’re not familiar with the pros and cons of cork flooring, we’re talking water damage, a lack of pet protection—things like that.
+It’s cork underlayment attached to COREtec vinyl planks, all the bounce and insulation you’d get with cork flooring—but without all the bad stuff that actually comes with having floors made of cork.
+If you’re not familiar with the pros and cons of cork flooring, we’re talking about water damage, a lack of pet protection—things like that.

 COREtec products are 100% waterproof and will not warp or buckle.
 This product is recommended for kitchens, bathrooms, and even basements because it has no problem handling wet spaces.